The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 Who are Audicus Spirit 2 hearing aids ideal for?

-The Spirit 2 is ideal for patients who find themselves traveling, going to restaurants, enjoying the outdoors, and are looking for all-around great performance at home and at work.
+The Spirit 2 is ideal for those who want an easy-to-use everyday hearing aid that performs reliably in common listening environments.
 It shares many of the same features and a similarly discreet aesthetic, available in 4 different colors including black, amber, gray, and silver.

 What our audiologists say about Audicus hearing aids